gounthar/learning-2024-devops/docs/src/virt/README.md

 ### 🧪 Exercice 3 - Vagrant usage

-Generate the same AlpineLinux VM with Vagrant
+Generate the same AlpineLinux VM HTTPD server with Vagrant

 * Go to https://app.vagrantup.com/boxes/search and fin the AlpineLinux box
 * And use vagrant command to start it